Te Reo resources

 1. He kotuku rerenga tahi

 Celebrating hard work

 1. He rā whatiwhati kō

 3. He Manawa tītī

 See how to add a Māori keyboard and integrate it into Word with English here.

 Useful websites and apps

 With the Kupu app, users simply take a picture.
-Kupu will then use image recognition to identify what the object is in the picture and provide Te Reo Māori translations for the object(s).
+Kupu then uses image recognition to identify what the object is in the picture and provide Te Reo Māori translations for the object(s).
 Fun and easy to use!

 Pepeha is a way of introducing yourself in Māori.
 It tells people who you are by sharing your connections with the people and places that are important to you.
 Once you have completed your Pepeha you can save it to your device, have it printed for display or as a taonga for yourself or a loved one.